chinamike65/hugo-tuolesi/content/book5/book5en.md

 In this way, there are a total of 112 kinds of afflictions of discrimination in the Three Realms.

-The Way of Seeing fundamentally cuts off bad gatherings, doubts, and prohibitions.
+The Path of Seeing fundamentally cuts off bad gatherings, doubts, and prohibitions.

 "Bad meeting" is to separate the ego.